 I mean, and it pains me.

-I think it's it's it's really troubling that we have, you know, one of the two major parties in the C uh United States of America that has turned so radical, radically liberal.
+I think it's really troubling that we have one of the two major parties in the United States of America that has turned so radical, radically liberal.

-I think that's partly, you know, young people believe that the prosperity is just the natural course of events, and we can raise taxes to 70 and 80 and 90 percent, and we can have regulations, and we can break up companies and we can give everybody everything for free.
+I think that Partly, you know, young people believe that prosperity is just the natural course of events, and we can raise taxes to 70 and 80 and 90 percent, and we can have regulations, and we can break up companies, and we can give everybody everything for free.

-But you know, I think Mark, you and I and we allowed the left to take over our schools some you know 40 years ago, and now we're paying a high price for our kids being indoctrinated with economically lunat lunatic ideas.
+But, you know, I think, Mark, you and I, and because we allowed the left to take over our schools some, you know, 40 years ago, and now we're paying a high price for our kids being indoctrinated with economically lunatic ideas.

-We gotta get kids understanding that America's the greatest country in the world, that uh price and hard work.
+We got to get kids understanding that America is the greatest country in the world.

-Yeah, you know, that's a really important point that nobody pays as much attention to.
+Yeah, you know, that's a really important point that nobody pays much attention to.

-Uh we just raised a couple of generations of nutty socialists and uh far left uh uh kids, and we're paying you're right, we're paying the price for that for years.
+When the schools went totally liberal, crazy, far-left college professors, we just raised a couple of generations of nutty socialists and far-left kids, and you're right, we're paying the price for that for years.

 Yeah, so you got generations that are all just a bunch of nutty Chuck Todds.

-So unfortunately, uh it's not the coup we're losing your uh phone there, your connection.
+Unfortunately, that's not the phone there, your connection.

-As soon as they actually get a, you know, they get into the real economy.
+But everybody gets Steve Moore's as soon as they actually get it, you know, they get into the real economy.

-I think that they will realize uh, you know, the errors of their way.
+I think that they will realize the errors of their way.

-So um, you know, I I I I I have nothing but confidence in the future of this country.
+So, you know, I have nothing but confidence in the future of this country.

-I think the American people understand that it is the free enterprise system and freedom that that uh gave us this amazing economy.
+I think the American people understand that it is the free enterprise system and freedom that gave us this amazing economy.

-And every time I give a talk, by the way, and I talk to people who are uh, you know, um foreign co you know countries, you know, from Greece Germany and places like Czechoslovakia and places like Cuba, and they say, Hey, I came to this country for freedom, free enterprise, and now these young kids are trying to take it away from me here in the United States.
+And every time I give a talk, by the way, and I talk to people who are from foreign countries, from East Germany and places like Czechoslovakia and places like Cuba, and they say, hey, I came to this country for freedom, free enterprise, and now these young kids are trying to take it away from me here in the United States.

 Yeah.